MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Synapse/Disable-AzSynapseActiveDirectoryOnlyAuthentication.md

 ```

 ## DESCRIPTION
-The **Disable-AzSynapseActiveDirectoryOnlyAuthentication** cmdlet disables Azure Active Directory (Azure AD) only authentication for a specific Synapse workspace.
+The **Disable-AzSynapseActiveDirectoryOnlyAuthentication** cmdlet disables Microsoft Entra-only authentication for a specific Synapse workspace.

 ## EXAMPLES